SUSE Technical Support Handbook

 Hours of coverage and response times are determined by your subscription level.

-By engaging SUSE consulting and our partners, you can leverage your investment, meet budgetary constraints and stay ahead of the competition.
-The SUSE consulting team builds systems using cutting-edge technology to deploy key business applications running on the Linux platform.
-When SUSE and its partners help you setup your environment following best practices and cutting edge knowledge, you have fewer support issues.
+By engaging SUSE Consulting or a SUSE Partner, you can leverage your investment, meet budgetary constraints and stay ahead of the competition.
+The SUSE Consulting team builds systems using cutting-edge technology to deploy key business applications running on the Linux platform.
+When SUSE and its partners help you set up your environment following best practices and cutting-edge knowledge, you have fewer support issues.

 Get the most from your product investment by training your staff to leverage features that will help you stay ahead of the competition, and by ensuring your environment is optimized and stable when managed by knowledgeable staff.